DIT112-V21/group-07/README.md

 - [License](#license)

 ## Introduction
-The purpose of the PathFinder smart vehicle is to offer to public transportation companies and their client a digitalized experience.
+The purpose of the PathFinder smart vehicle is to offer to public transportation companies, and their client a digitalized experience.
 We aim to do so by offering:

 to drivers the possibility to control the vehicle from their phone and remotely to passenger's interaction with the bus directly through their phone.